gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 **Particles have definite positions at all times.**

-There is a real particle, always at a definite location, guided by a real wave — the wavefunction — which evolves according to the Schrödinger equation.
+There is a real particle, always at a definite location, guided by a real wave (the wavefunction) which evolves according to the Schrödinger equation.

 The particle's trajectory is determined by the **guidance equation:**